GammaTauAI/opentau-results/README.md

 | Santacoder FIT FT - Tree with usages - 2048    | **353/744 (47.4%)** | **154.6**     | 6.3        |
 | Santacoder FIT FT - Tree without usages - 2048 | 274/744 (36.8%)     | 168.4         | **5.6**    |

+#### Notes about the results

-Metrics in bold are the best ones.
+- Metrics in **bold** are the best results for each column.

-**NOTE:** FIT FT means that the model was fine-tuned for _Fill-In-the-Type_, for more information about the technique, please refer to the repository: https://github.com/GammaTauAI/antacoder-finetuning
+- FIT FT means that the model was fine-tuned for _Fill-In-the-Type_, for more information about the technique, please refer to the repository: https://github.com/GammaTauAI/santacoder-finetuning

-**NOTE:** TS FT means that the model was fine-tuned for TypeScript code generation, **NOT** for _Fill-In-the-Type_ (FIT) or Fill-In-the-Middle (FIM).
+- TS FT means that the model was fine-tuned for TypeScript code generation, **NOT** for _Fill-In-the-Type_ (FIT) or Fill-In-the-Middle (FIM).
+- The numbers at the end (e.g. 2048, 1024, 512) are the maximum number of characters for the context window when running inference with the model.